Little egret: Colonisation of the New World

 With its range continuing to expand, the little egret has now started to colonise the New World.
 The first record there was on Barbados in April 1954.
 The bird began breeding on the island in 1994 and now also breeds in the Bahamas.
+They may have made the crossing from Western Africa.
 Ringed birds from Spain provide a clue to the birds' origin.
 The birds are very similar in appearance to the snowy egret and share colonial nesting sites with these birds in Barbados, where they are both recent arrivals.
 The little egrets are larger, have more varied foraging strategies and exert dominance over feeding sites.

 Little egrets are seen with increasing regularity over a wider area and have been observed from Suriname and Brazil in the south to Newfoundland, Quebec and Ontario in the north.
 Birds on the east coast of North America are thought to have moved north with snowy egrets from the Caribbean.
 In June 2011, a little egret was spotted in Maine, in the Scarborough Marsh, near the Audubon Center.